 F. Level(s) of Care.
-This waiver is requested in order to provide home and community-based waiver services to individuals who, but for the provision of such services, would require the following level(s) of care, the costs of which would be reimbursed under the approved Medicaid state plan (check each that applies):
+This waiver is requested in order to provide home and community-based waiver services to individuals who, but for the provision of such services, would require the following level(s) of care, the costs of which would be

-•
+reimbursed under the approved Medicaid state plan (check each that applies):

-Hospital Select appl
+☐ Hospital

-Hospi If app care:

-elect applicable level of care

-If applicable, specify whether the state additionally limits the waiver to subcategories of the hospital level of care:

-Inpatient psychiatric facility for individuals age 21 and under as provided in 42 CFR §440.160

-Nursing Facility

 Select applicable level of care

-Nursing Facility as defined in 42 CFR ??440.40 and 42 CFR ??440.155
+O Hospital as defined in 42 CFR §440.10

-If applicable, specify whether the state additionally limits the waiver to subcategories of the nursing facility level of care:

-Institution for Mental Disease for persons with mental illnesses aged 65 and older as provided in 42 CFR §440.140

-Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) (as defined in 42 CFR §440.150)

-If applicable, specify whether the state additionally limits the waiver to subcategories of the ICF/IID level of care:
+If applicable, specify whether the state additionally limits the waiver to subcategories of the hospital level of

-1. Request Information (3 of 3)

-G. Concurrent Operation with Other Programs.
-This waiver operates concurrently with another program (or programs) approved under the following authorities

-Not applicable

-Applicable

-Check the applicable authority or authorities:

-Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I

-Waiver(s) authorized under §1915(b) of the Act.

-Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or previously approved:

-$\textbf{Specify the §1915(b) authorities under which this program operates} \ (\textit{check each that applies}) :$

-§1915(b)(1) (mandated enrollment to managed care)

-§1915(b)(2) (central broker)

-§1915(b)(3) (employ cost savings to furnish additional services)

-§1915(b)(4) (selective contracting/limit number of providers)

-A program operated under §1932(a) of the Act.

-Specify the nature of the state plan benefit and indicate whether the state plan amendment has been submitted or previously approved:

-A program authorized under §1915(i) of the Act.
-A A program authorized under §1915(i) of the Act.
-A program allinorized linder \$1915(1) of the Act.
+care:

+O Inpatient psychiatric facility for individuals age 21 and under as provided in 42 CFR §440.160 Nursing Facility S Select applicable level of care • Nursing Facility as defined in 42 CFR ??440.40 and 42 CFR ??440.155 If applicable, specify whether the state additionally limits the waiver to subcategories of the nursing facility level of care: O Institution for Mental Disease for persons with mental illnesses aged 65 and older as provided in 42 CFR §440.140 Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) (as defined in 42 CFR §440.150) I f applicable, specify whether the state additionally limits the waiver to subcategories of the ICF/IID level of care: 1.
+Reques t Information (3 of 3) urrent Operation with Other Programs.
+This waiver operates concurrently with another program (or programs) ved under the following authorities Select Not applicable Applicable Check the applicable authority or authorities: ' Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I Waiver(s) authorized under §1915(b) of the Act.
+Specify the \$1915(b) waiver program and indicate whether a \$1915(b) waiver application has been submitted or previously approved: Specify the §1915(b) authorities under which this program operates (check each that applies): \$1915(b)(1) (mandated enrollment to managed care) ☐ §1915(b)(2) (central broker) \$1915(b)(3) (employ cost savings to furnish additional services) \$1915(b)(4) (selective contracting/limit number of providers) ☐ A program operated under §1932(a) of the Act.
+Specify the nature of the state plan benefit and indicate whether the state plan amendment has been submitted or previously approved: A program authorized under §1915(i) of the Act.
 A program authorized under §1915(j) of the Act.
-A program authorized under §1115 of the Act.
 A program authorized under §1115 of the Act.
 Specify the program: